Family Law

 Direct Examination

 This is when the attorney who asked that the witness take the stand and testify asks questions of the witness.
-Questions on "Direct Examination" will be allowed so long as they are relevant.
+Questions asked during direct examination generally will be allowed so long as they are relevant.

 Discovery

-This is the process of obtaining documents and information prior to trial from the opposing party to uncover information and to “discover” relevant facts.
-While "Discovery" can take many forms, the most common examples are depositions, requests for production, and subpoenas.
+This is the pre-trial process of obtaining documents and information from the opposing party to uncover information and to “discover” relevant facts.
+While discovery can take many forms, the most common examples are depositions, requests for production, and subpoenas.

 Dissolution of Marriage